reshinto/programming_language_syntax_comparison/readme.md

 }

-// method 3: using auto-implemented properties (does not work if logic is involved in get method, use method 2 instead) public class Person {
+// method 3: using auto-implemented properties (does not work if logic is involved in get or set method, use method 2 instead) public class Person {
   public string name { get; set; }
 }